 Publications

-Yidan Yin, Gil Appel, and Cheryl Wakslak (2025), “Nice to Meet You.(!)
-Gender and Exclamation Point Usage,” Journal of Experimental Social Psychology, 121, 104812.
+Yidan Yin, Gil Appel, and Cheryl Wakslak (2025), “Nice to meet you.(!)
+Gendered norms in punctuation usage,” Journal of Experimental Social Psychology, 121, 104812.

 - Selected media coverage: Financial Times; Fast Company; BBC; The Week; The Standard;